 Distressed Community Financing Activities: Provide direct lending or investment in the form of affordable home mortgages, affordable housing development loans or investments, home improvement loans, education loans, small business loans or investments, small dollar consumer loans, commercial real estate development loans, or investments to residents or businesses located in distressed communities.

-Service Activities: Provide access to financial products and services, such as checking accounts, savings accounts, check cashing, financial counseling, or individual development accounts to residents of distressed communities.
+Service Activities: Provide access to financial products and services, such as checking accounts, savings accounts, check cashing, financial counseling, new banking branches, or individual development accounts to residents of distressed communities.